Spruha017/Calculator-/README.md

 # CALCULATOR
-This is made using C++  makes use of WinForms
+This is made using C++ .
+It makes use of WinForms